AIRSHOW-Boeing in 175 plane deal with budget carrier flydubai

 The provisional deal is worth $27 billion, including purchasing options for an additional 50 planes.

-Al-Ghaith told Reuters the airline was interested in the new mid-sized jet that Boeing is studying whether to develop, but that it had not been discussed during the 737 negotiations.

-Boeing is looking at potentially filling a market gap between narrow and widebody jets with a new aircraft that could seat 220 to 270 passengers.

-Boeing Commercial Airplanes Chief Executive Kevin McAllister told the news conference that flydubai’s 737 commitment would be good for jobs in the United States and in the Middle East.
+Boeing Commercial Airplanes Chief Executive Kevin McAllister told a news conference it was a “great day for jobs within this region and within the U.S.”

-Gulf customers are keen to stress the importance of their orders for U.S. jobs as they are locked in a trade dispute with three major American carriers.

 Dubai-based Emirates this week committed to buying 40 of Boeing’s 787 Dreamliner.